darshana2800/Streamlit-Portfolio-Dashboard/README.md

 ## Features

-- Interactive dashboard built with Streamlit
-- Upload and analyze trade/portfolio data
+- Upload trade history as a CSV and validate data
-- Visualize prices, returns, and analytics
+- Reconstruct daily share positions per ticker
+- Fetch real-time or historical prices automatically via Yahoo Finance (`yfinance`)
+- Handle weekends and holidays with clean, aligned price data
+- Visualize portfolio value over time with an equity curve
+- Display key performance metrics:
+  - Time-Weighted Return (TWR)
+  - Annualized Volatility
+  - Maximum Drawdown
+  - Total Value
-- Unit tests for core functionality (pytest)
+- Modular Python codebase with unit tests (pytest)
+- Built with Streamlit for a fast, interactive UI

+## How It Works

 **Input**
   - A CSV of trades with columns like `date`, `ticker`, `side`, `qty`, and `price`.